 - vomiting blood after an injury

 There are many potential health issues that could cause you to vomit blood.
-To come to a diagnosis, your doctor will begin by asking you questions about your symptoms, and whether or not you were recently injured.
+To determine your diagnosis, your doctor will begin by asking you questions about your symptoms, and whether or not you were recently injured.

 Your doctor may order an imaging test to look inside your body.
 Imaging scans reveal abnormalities in the body such as ruptured organs or abnormal growths.
 Common imaging tests used for these purposes are:

 Your doctor may wish to do an upper endoscopy to look for blood in the stomach.
-This procedure is done when you are sedated.
-Your doctor will place a small, flexible tube into your nostril or your mouth and down into stomach and small intestine.
-A fiber optic camera in the tube allows your doctor to see the contents of your stomach and examine you internally.
+This procedure is performed while you are sedated.
+Your doctor will place a small, flexible tube called an endoscope into your mouth and down into your stomach and small intestine.
+A fiber optic camera in the tube allows your doctor to see the contents of your stomach and examine you internally for any sources of bleeding.

-A blood sample may be taken to check your complete blood count.
+Your doctor may order a blood test to check your complete blood count.
 This helps to assess the amount of blood lost.
-Additional tests may be ordered based on your blood count result.
+A biopsy may also be performed to determine if the source of bleeding represents an inflammatory, infectious, or cancerous source.
+Your doctor may order additional tests based on your blood count result.

 Vomiting blood caused by excessive bleeding can also lead to shock.
 The following symptoms are indicators of shock: